shashwatah/mastak/README.md

   <a href="#license">License</a>
 </p>

-## Description
+## About

-An npm module to automate the regular processing and caching of responses from APIs.
+An <a href="https://www.npmjs.com/">npm</a> module to automate the regular processing and caching of responses from APIs.
 With a caching mechanism inspired by [node-cache](https://www.npmjs.com/package/node-cache), this module has all the standard interface methods to interact with the in-memory cache.<br>
 Mastak makes requests using [node-fetch](https://www.npmjs.com/package/node-fetch) and processes the response based on the `resProcessor()` function provided by the user.
 Each key gets a `timeout(ttl)` and an `updateInterval`(if `autoUpdate` is _true_).

 ## Installation